crownengine/crown/docs/manual.rst

 ----------------------

 	``boot_script = "lua/game"``
-		Lua script to launch on boot
+		Lua script to launch on boot.

 	``boot_package = "boot"``
-		Package to load on boot
+		Package to load on boot.

 	``window_title = "My window"``
 		Title of the main window on platforms that support it.